Resources for students interested in research

 School of Medicine and Medical Center

 At any one time, more than 500 active research programs are underway in the School of Medicine, either on the Davis campus, or at the Medical Center in Sacramento.
 The projects range from fundamental laboratory research, to patient-focused clinical trials of investigational new drugs and devices, to studies of health care policy, finance and delivery systems.
-The research is dispersed among all the disciplines and specialities represented by the School's departments, their respective divisions and a growing number of cross-departmental programs and centers.
+The research is dispersed among all the disciplines and specialties represented by the School's departments, their respective divisions and a growing number of cross-departmental programs and centers.

 The general campus